As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Moisturizers, like vitamin E and shea butter, may help the cracking and dryness.
 In some cases, the extra keratin may need to be removed.

-If your pup doesn’t have any other signs of inflammation or discomfort, you may choose to monitor the spot for a couple of days.
-If the spot doesn’t grow, change color or shape and still isn’t causing your dog any troubles, you may just keep it in mind to ask your vet at your next appointment.
+If your pup has no other signs of inflammation or discomfort, you may choose to monitor the spot for a couple of days.
+If the spot doesn’t grow, change color, or shape, and still isn’t causing your dog any trouble, you may just keep it in mind to ask your vet at your next appointment.

 Treatment Options for white spots on a dog’s nose